M66B/FairEmail/FAQ.md

 * Widget to read e-mail: widgets can have limited user interaction only, so a widget to read e-mail would not be very useful.
 Moreover, it would be not very useful to duplicate functions which are already available in the app.
 * Executing filter rules: filter rules should be executed on the server because a battery powered device with possibly an unstable internet connection is not suitable for this.
 * Badge count: there is no standard Android API for this and third party solutions might stop working anytime.
 For example *ShortcutBadger* [has lots of problems](https://github.com/leolin310148/ShortcutBadger/issues).
 You can use the provided widget instead.
-* Switch language: although it is possible to change the language of an app, Android is not designed for this.
-Better fix the translation in your language if needed, see [this FAQ](#user-content-faq26) about how to.
+* Switch language: Android is not designed to change the language of an app and on recent Android versions it even causes problems.
+So, better fix the translation in your language if needed, see [this FAQ](#user-content-faq26) about how to.
 * Select identities to show in unified inbox: this would add complexity for something which would hardly be used.
 * Better design: please let me know what you have in mind [in this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).
 * Hide archived messages: hiding archived messages which exists in other folders too would have a performance impact.
-* S/MIME encryption: only PGP encryption will be supported, see [this FAQ](#user-content-faq12) for more information.
 * ActiveSync: there are no maintained, open source libraries providing the ActiveSync protocol, so this cannot be added.

 Since FairEmail is meant to be privacy friendly, the following will not be added: